jboss-developer/jboss-eap-quickstarts/app-client/README.md

 What is it?
 -----------

-The `app-client` quickstart demonstrates how to use the JBoss EAP client container to start the client 'Main' program and provide Dependency Injections (DI) for client applications in Red Hat JBoss Enterprise Application Platform.
+The `app-client` quickstart demonstrates how to use the JBoss EAP client container to start the client `Main` program and provide Dependency Injections (DI) for client applications in Red Hat JBoss Enterprise Application Platform.
 It also shows you how to use Maven to package the application according to the JavaEE specification.

 This example consists of the following Maven projects, each with a shared parent: